 Great mates included Alan Bennet, Les Cowan, and Kevin McDaggart.

 “We did it to try and earn a few extra quid.

-My first couple of rides were pretty good so I decided to keep going.
+My first couple of rides were pretty good, so I decided to keep going.

-Money was one thing but glory was the other.
+Money was one thing, but glory was the other.

-There’s nothing better than being on a rough horse or bull and you’re conquering em.
+There’s nothing better than being on a rough horse or bull, and you’re conquering em.

 Pumps the adrenalin up.”

 When the war ended in 1945, at age 17, AW quit cutting timber.
-Jobs were hard to come across but he found work driving a cream and egg truck.
+Jobs were hard to come across, but he found work driving a cream and egg truck.

 At 20, AW first tried his luck buying a truck in shares.
 But he soon worked out the money was in going solo.
-In 1950, at only 22, AW convinced the bank it was a good risk to loan him $1600 pound to buy a second-hand Fargo truck.
+In 1950, at only 22, AW convinced the bank it was a good risk to loan him $1600 pounds to buy a second-hand Fargo truck.
 It threw him straight into poverty.

-AW knew he'd have to work hard.
+AW knew he’d have to work hard.
 The first jobs he got were carting up water and chaff up to the Riverland.
 He took any work that was going.
-And always made the most of a trip by backloading with something else he could sell back home.
-Like tree stumps and fruit.
+And always made the most of a trip by backloading with something else he could sell back home, like tree stumps and fruit.
 Peaches and melons were a favourite.
-As well as sneaking in a few long-necks between chaff bags for local Riverland detectives.
+As well as sneaking in a few long necks between chaff bags for local Riverland detectives.